carpentries-incubator/hpc-intro/_episodes/04-modules.md

 ## Loading and Unloading Software

-To load a software module, use `module load`.
-In this example we will use R.
+You can load software using the `module load` command.
+In this example we will be using the programming language _R_.

-Initially,R is not loaded.
+Initially, R is not loaded.
 We can test this by using the `which` command. `which` looks for programs the same way that Bash does, so we can use it to tell us where a particular piece of software is stored.